scott-mescudi/carbon/README.md

 - **On-Demand Expiry Check:** Each time you attempt to retrieve a cached value, Carbon will check if it is expired.
 If expired, the key is deleted, and `nil` is returned.

+---

+## Examples

+To see more use cases and examples of how to implement **Carbon** in your Go applications, check out the [examples folder](./examples).
+There, you'll find several example programs that demonstrate different features of the Carbon cache, such as basic caching, using a file-based store, key expiry, and more advanced features like cache backups and cleaner configurations.

+---

 ## Todo